 - Livestock Management and Water Quality – Bulletin on how to address water quality problems for the safety of livestock and the environment.

 - Pasture and Grazing Management in the Northwest – 208 page book (5 MB)covering all aspects of pasture management [not specific to water quality].
-Also may order for $18 (quantities limited).
+Also may order for $18.

-- Protecting Your Water Quality Through a Farm and Home Assessment – Checklist for assessing water in your home and farm.
+- Water Quality Self Assessment Guide for Small Acreages – Checklist for assessing water in your home and farm.

 - Soil Testing: A Guide for Farms with Diverse Vegetable Crops – Presents a comprehensive and affordable procedure for implementing an annual soil-testing program for farms with diverse vegetable crops.
 (5MB)